 Firstly you will need a Kalalau Trail Permit, which you can book by clicking here.
 Make sure you book well in advance as they are often booked out of permits over 4 months ahead of time.
 Rangers do patrol the area and keeping the numbers set helps to ensure the safety of hikers and the preservation of the region.

-The trail is a challenging 11-mile, the coastal trail along the Na Pali Coast.
-You can hike the first 2 miles to Hanakapiai Falls without a permit but any further than that you will need the permit.
+The trail is a challenging 11-mile (one-way), coastal trail along the Na Pali Coast.
+You can hike the first 4.5 miles to Hanakapiai Falls without a permit but any further than that you will need the permit.
 The trail ends at the secluded Kalalau Beach, which sits below Kalalau Valley.
 It is one of the most special spots on Kauai.
 Make sure you stay for one or two nights if you plan on camping here so you can truly enjoy the beach rather than hiking in and be hiking straight back out the next morning as it is a full-day hike.

 Several parts of this trail are quite dangerous and many hikers have fallen into trouble over the years.
-It is a trail for experienced hikers in a good physical condition.
-However, it is also renowned as the best hike on the north shore of Kauai and the entire island so it’s not one to miss.
+It is a trail for experienced hikers in good physical condition.

 The Okolehao trail is one of the north shore hiking trails on Kauai and is just around the corner from Hanalei.
 Unless you hike along the Kalalau Trail or to Hanakapiai Falls, this is probably the best hike you can do on the Kauai north shore.